These ideas for musical gifts for kids are hand-picked by musician, music teacher, and mother Kari Richmond.

 Parents in my classes often ask about appropriate instruments for their small children, along with questions about when to start formal music instruction, etc.

-This question really made me think about instruments for little ones.
-The sorts of instruments that I see in children’s stores are often poor quality (most instrument “sets”), or seem a bit too complicated (accordions), too fragile (steel drums), or flat-out poorly made (most children’s “xylophones”).
+The sorts of instruments that I see in children’s stores are often poor quality, or seem a bit too complicated, too fragile, or flat-out poorly made.

-And back to thinking about my budding Sousaphone-player… most children under the age of 6 are not ready to receive serious instruction on a wind instrument (particularly a very large one).
+And most children under the age of 6 are not ready to receive serious instruction on many instruments (particularly a very large one).
 String and percussion instruments can sometimes be a bit more accessible for small children, but you probably don’t want to put a good quality violin or snare drum in the path of a toddler or preschooler.
 Cheap instruments are usually lacking in tone quality and durability, and the frustration of broken or bad-sounding instruments can quickly “turn off” a child to musical play.

 I share the Music Together philosophy (and Jean’s philosophy with visual art!) that children learn so much more efficiently and joyfully through open-ended play and self-guided exploration than they learn from sit-still formal instruction.
 Just as young children benefit from open access to good-quality art supplies and mess-making space, they also benefit greatly from free access to good quality, durable musical instruments that they can explore and make nice sounds on without formal instruction.